 Using theories developed in psychology, this course builds a bridge to various marketing concepts.

-The course takes elements from psychology, sociology, social anthropology, marketing and economics, especially behavioural economics.
+Diploma in Psychology of Consumer Behaviour takes elements from psychology, sociology, social anthropology, marketing and economics, especially behavioural economics.
 It examines how emotions, attitudes and preferences affect buying behaviour.

-This course is based on theories developed in psychology and builds a bridge to various marketing concepts.
+Diploma in Psychology of Consumer Behaviour is based on theories developed in psychology and builds a bridge to various marketing concepts.
 The conceptual framework of the course breaks the causes of behaviour up into types of psychological responses such as, perceiving, reasoning, feeling, learning, or remembering.

 These psychological responses intervene between the marketing mix (input) and the behaviour of consumers, such as purchase or usage (output).
 The psychological responses hence provide a framework as to why certain marketing inputs lead to certain outputs, that is, a framework to derive strategically relevant consumer insights.